mdn/content/files/en-us/web/javascript/reference/global_objects/weakmap/index.md

 By contrast, in a `WeakMap`, a key object refers strongly to its contents as long as the key is not garbage collected, but weakly from then on.
 As such, a `WeakMap`:

 - does not prevent garbage collection, which eventually removes references to the key object
-- avoids preventing garbage collection of values in the map
+- avoids preventing garbage collection of any values in the map whose key objects are still referenced from somewhere other than a `WeakMap`

 A `WeakMap` can be a particularly useful construct when mapping keys to information about the key that is valuable _only if_ the key has not been garbage collected.